usnistgov/am-profile/README.md

 # Additive Manufacturing Profile

-This repository contains associated data for the manuscript *Data Assets and Risk Management for Additive Manufacturing* by [Fahad Milaat](https://www.nist.gov/people/fahad-milaat) and [Joshua Lubell](https://www.nist.gov/people/joshua-lubell).
+This repository contains associated data for the manuscript *Layering Guidance for Additive Manufacturing Security* by [Fahad Milaat](https://www.nist.gov/people/fahad-milaat) and [Joshua Lubell](https://www.nist.gov/people/joshua-lubell).
 The associated data is the source of the [OSCAL](https://pages.nist.gov/OSCAL) representations in Section 4 of the manuscript. _If you have not already read